 About the NWRS

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Around the Refuge

-The new 2014/15 deer hunting information is now available for Blackwater National Wildlife Refuge.
+The new 2014/15 deer and waterfowl hunting information is now available for Blackwater National Wildlife Refuge.
 Visit our hunting page to download the hunting maps and applications.Hunting at Blackwater

 Blackwater National Wildlife Refuge is celebrating the life and history of Harriet Tubman, whose heroic actions helped many slaves escape to freedom on the Underground Railroad.Learn more about Harriet Tubman.

 Check out the raptor cams at Blackwater National Wildlife Refuge.
 Visitors can view the osprey nest and bald eagle nest either online or from the refuge visitor center.
 Learn more on the raptor cams page.Raptor Cams Page

 The Delmarva peninsula fox squirrel (DFS) is a large tree squirrel that lives in mature hardwood and pine forests throughout the Delmarva peninsula.
 Currently listed as an endangered species, this squirrel is found at only a few sites on the eastern shore, with Blackwater refuge hosting the largest natural population.